jasonasher/eosim/docs/architecture.md

 ### Immediate Callbacks

 It is also possible to schedule a callback to happen immediately.
+A common use case for this is when a `Plan` has some side effect that you want processed immediately.
+For instance, suppose we have one component that manages infections and another that manages recovery from infection.
+When the infection manager infects Alice, we need to notify the recovery manager to plan her recovery.

-This works the same as scheduling a `Plan`, except that you don't need to supply an execution time and the scheduling function doesn't return a `PlanId`.
+Immediate callbacks work the same as scheduling a `Plan`, except that you don't need to supply an execution time and the scheduling function doesn't return a `PlanId`.
 A callback scheduled this way will fire *before* the next scheduled `Plan` even if that `Plan` is scheduled for the current time.

 For instance, suppose that plan **A** and **B** are both scheduled to run at time 1.005.
 If **A** runs first and schedules a callback **C**